netdata/go.d.plugin/modules/weblog/README.md

 This feature needs:
 -   custom log format with user defined time fields
--   histogram to show response time in seconds which is optional.
+-   histogram to show response time in seconds, which is optional.

-There is an example in apache custom log forma with 1 custom time fields - `^FB` which shows delay in microseconds between when the request arrived and the first byte of the response headers are written.
-Like Custom Fields feature Weblog is unaware of these fields, but we still can get some info from them.
+As an example, apache has a custom log format that could be enabled by adding - `^FB` to the log format.
+This field shows a delay in microseconds between when the request arrived, and the first byte of the response headers are written.

+Like Custom Fields feature Weblog is unaware of these fields, but we can still get some info from them.

 ```yaml
   - name: apache_csv_custom_fields_example